ehsankorhani/just-rest/03-maturity-model/README.md

 # Richardson REST Maturity Model

+In 2008, Leonard Richardson proposed the following maturity model for web APIs:

 * Level 0 - The Swamp of POX
+    * Define one URI, and all operations are POST requests to this URI.
 * Level 1 - Resources
+    * Create separate URIs for individual resources.
 * Level 2 - HTTP Methods
 * Level 3 - Hypermedia Controls

 <br>